List of Fantastic Beasts characters: Nagini

 Nagini (played by Claudia Kim) is the main attraction of a wizarding circus and freak show called Circus Arcanus and a Maledictus, who carries a blood curse that will eventually transform her into a snake permanently.

 Yusuf Kama

 Yusuf Kama (played by William Nadylam and by Isaac Domingos as a child) is a French-Senegalese wizard.

 Nicholas Flamel

 Nicholas Flamel (played by Brontis Jodorowsky) is a French wizard and alchemist who created the Philosopher's stone.

 Albus Dumbledore

 Albus Dumbledore (played by Jude Law and by Toby Regbo as a teenager) is an extremely influential and powerful wizard in the British Wizarding Community, known in the British Ministry of Magic and throughout the wider wizarding world for his academic brilliance.

-Bunty
+Bunty Broadacre

-Bunty (played by Victoria Yeates) is Newt Scamander's assistant.
+Bunty Broadacre (played by Victoria Yeates) is Newt Scamander's "indispenable" assistant.
+She has an unrequited love with an oblivious Newt.

 Vinda Rosier

 Vinda Rosier (played by Poppy Corby-Tuech) is Grindelwald's loyal right-hand follower and an Occlumens.